huailun-j/GGR472-Lab4/README.md

 index.html: Main file for structuring the webpage, including the navigation bar, search box, map container and legend. script.js: JavaScript file for for data acquisition, map initialization, layer creation, pop-ups and interactive functions. style.css: Custom CSS for styling the webpage and map layout, legend, map search.
-Data: Contains the GeoJSON dataset pedcyc_collision_06-21.geojson, which stores traffic accident records.
+Data/: Contains the GeoJSON dataset pedcyc_collision_06-21.geojson, which stores traffic accident records.

 ### 📊 Data Sources
 One data for this webpage was sourced from Toronto's Open Data Portal: